withastro/astro.build/src/pages/blog/experimental-server-side-rendering.md

   - matthew
 ---

-# Server-side Rendering with Astro
+# Server-Side Rendering with Astro

 Today we are thrilled to announce experimental support for server-side rendering (SSR) in Astro.
 With SSR in Astro, we’ve unlocked entirely new use-cases (E-commerce, anyone?) and scale that just weren’t possible before.
 Our SSR implementation combines Astro’s unique server-first approach with dynamic features like user authentication, login flows, database access, data-fetching and more.